dziobro/Education-Data-Primer/chapter1.md

  `SpreadFilteredData` is loaded from the previous exercise.

 *** =instructions
- Use the existing code and add a trace for the missing assement.
-(ALG02) After creating the graph explore the interactivity on the graph.
+- Examine the existing code add a trace for the missing assement (ALG02).
+- Run the code to create the graph.

+After creating the graph explore the interactivity on the graph.
  - Click on a trace.
  - Hover over a bar.
- - Click and drag a window
+ - Click and drag a window.
- -
 *** =hint
   add_trace(y=~ALG02,name="ALG02")